miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         }
 ```

-This is actually the definition of a `Codec a` in `elm-codec`!
+This is the actual the definition of a `Codec a` in `elm-codec`, so we're done!

 ### Records ###

-Records are a bit more interesting.
+While for basic types and standard structures we can create a simple API just following the `elm/json` one, records require us to write something different.

 Let's start thinking about what the API could be.

 We will certainly need:
-1. something to build a new record;
+1. something to build a new record from the fields' values;
-2. something to get the fields' value from an existing record;
+2. something to get the fields' values from an existing record;
 3. the names of the fields (because we want to produce a nice JSON object);
 4. codecs for the fields.